Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 Sweet, our FA administrivia is out of the way now that we have our Client ID, Tenant ID, and API Key!
 Hurrah!

-Finally, let's get our CLI app cloned and setup so you can follow along:
+Last setup item: Let's get our CLI app ([masterpointio/getgif](https://github.com/masterpointio/getgif)) cloned and setup so you can follow along:

 1. Open up your favorite terminal and clone our project: `git clone git@github.com:masterpointio/getgif.git`
 1. Change directories into this new project and crack open the `.env` file with your favorite text editor.
 Here you'll see 3 variables that should look familar!
 Fill in those variables with your Client ID, Tenant ID, and API Key and then save and exit that file.